ArcadiaPower/arc-quickstart/README.md

 There are two primary source code files that do most of the heavy lifting in this example application.
 Explore these files to get a deeper understanding of how to incorporate Utility Connect and webhooks into your project:

-1. The [implementation of Utility Connect](./src/utility-connect-widget.jsx): this requests an OAuth token from the server, configures Utility Connect, and manages frontend state throughout the component lifecycle.
+1. The [implementation of Utility Connect](./src/utility-connect-widget.jsx): this requests a Utility Connect Token from the server, configures Utility Connect, and manages frontend state throughout the component lifecycle.

 2. The [backend server](./server/index.js): this server fetches Utility Connect Tokens on behalf of Utility Connect and logs payload JSON to the console as webhooks are received.